Mountains-to-Sea Trail: Camping

 Hikers should be aware that the Mountains-To-Sea State Trail does contain camping restrictions across its route.
-Hikers should research and follow all rules and regulations for camping, as the MST does cross through lands managed by various public and private land agencies & individuals.
+Hikers should research and follow all rules and regulations for camping, as the MST does cross through lands managed by various public and private land agencies and individuals.

 In the mountain section, starting in the Great Smoky Mountains National Park, camping is allowed at permissible campsites with a back-country permit.
-Please contact the GSMNP back-country office for permit and reservation information.
+The GSMNP back-country office can provide permit and reservation information.

-Camping within the Blue Ridge Parkway corridor is prohibited except for permissible parkway campgrounds (Doughton Park, Julian Price Park, Linville Falls, Crabtree Meadows, and Mt.
+Camping within the Blue Ridge Parkway corridor is prohibited except for permissible parkway campgrounds (Doughton Park, Julian Price Park, Linville Falls, Crabtree Meadows and Mt.
 Pisgah).
 In some areas, hikers can cross the BRP boundary lines into the Nantalhala and Pisgah National Forests to camp at well-established campsites.
-Planning is being done to create designated, private campsites for the MST on parkway land; however, the only backpack site currently open is in Julian Price Park.
+Planning is being done to create designated, private campsites for the MST on parkway land, but the only backpack site currently open is in Julian Price Park.

 On the North Carolina Piedmont section of the MST, camping is not permitted along the Sauratown Trail section (from Pilot Mountain to Hanging Rock State Parks) since the trail is managed and maintained on land leased from private landowners.
-A list of nearby campgrounds and lodging is maintained on the Sauratown Trails Association Website.
+A list of nearby campgrounds and lodging is maintained on the Sauratown Trails Association website.
 There are three privately managed campgrounds a short distance off the Sauratown Trail.

 Camping inside the North Carolina State Parks is only allowed at permissible camping sites and campgrounds.
-Large sections of the Falls Lake State Recreation Area, and neighboring public lands managed by the Army Corps of Engineers, also prohibit camping.
+Large sections of the Falls Lake State Recreation Area and neighboring public lands managed by the Army Corps of Engineers also prohibit camping.

 Stealth camping or any illegal camping along the MST is highly discouraged.
 Possible citations and fines may be enforced if such camping is found by the managing land agency.